-While landing pages by their nature are singularly focused and segmented for each specific audience, personalizing them takes it a step further by speaking to each visitor.
-If someone’s a repeat customer, you’ll welcome them back and promote another product they might be interested in based on their last purchase.
-If someone’s visited your page before but never purchased, you might give them the final push to buy with a special discount off their first purchase.
+While landing pages by nature are singularly focused and segmented for specific audiences, personalizing them takes it a step further by speaking to each visitor.
+If page visitors are repeat customers, you’ll welcome them back and promote another product they might be interested in based on their last purchase.
+If leads visited your page before but have never purchased, you might give them the final push to buy with a special discount on their first order.
 If you know your page visitor is from Houston and you’ve got an upcoming event there, you can invite that visitor to the event.

-Personalization on landing pages is all based on the information you either have about your customers already in your contact database, or information you can presume about your customers based on information about their behaviors that you gather through tracking.
-That means the CRM system you use to store and capture contact data, the system you use for tracking, and the system you use for landing pages need to be synced; having seamless and automated communication between these systems is what enables the dynamic landing page experiences.
+Personalization on landing pages is based either on information you already have from customers in your contact directory or information you can presume from tracking customer behaviors.
+That means the CRM system you use to store and capture contact data, the system you use for tracking and the system you use for landing pages need to be synced; having seamless, automated communication between these systems is what enables the dynamic landing page experiences.

-If you’re an ONTRAPORT user, you’ve got all this built in and can readily create these personalized landing pages.
-The new “conditional blocks” feature enables you to show certain content to certain visitors based on conditions you set when you build the page.
-That allows for things like showing a repeat customer an offer for an upsell while showing a first-time visitor a discount for a first-time purchase — all while keeping the rest of the page the same for both audiences.
+If you’re an Ontraport user, you’ve got all this built in and can readily create these personalized landing pages.
+The “conditional blocks” feature enables you to show specific content to certain visitors based on conditions you set when you build the page.
+It creates opportunities such as offering an upsell to a repeat customer and providing a first-time purchase discount to a lead — all while keeping the rest of the page the same for both audiences.

 “This is an unprecedented capability in our space,” Landon said.
-“Because of all the tools inside of ONTRAPORT, we have more customer data available than other systems and, at the same time, we also provide all the functions necessary for acting on that data to enact personalized marketing.”
+“Because of all the tools inside Ontraport, we have more customer data available than other systems and, at the same time, we also provide all the functions necessary for acting on that data to enact personalized marketing.”

-Just as Amazon shows “recommendations” based on someone’s previous purchases, you can show products or services your customers might be interested in based on their past purchases.
+Just as Amazon shows “recommendations” based on someone’s previous purchases, you can show products or services your customers might be interested in based on their past orders.

 Say you sell locally grown coffee and you have a block on your landing page with an image of your coffee bag and its price.
 You might also sell the coffee in packs of three and want to offer that only to customers who’ve already bought a single pack.
-You can set the block for the package of three to only show to those who have already purchased at least one single pack.
+With Ontraport’s customizable selling functions, you can set the block for the package of three to only be visible to qualifying customers.

 You can do the same thing with any cross-sell, upsell or related offer you’d like.